rydmike/adaptive_theme_demo/README.md

 ### AppBar Theme

-We use a custom AppBar theme with a custom color mapping with slight opacity and very minor scroll under elevation that with shadow will look like a faint underline in light theme mode.
+We will use a custom `AppBar` theme with a custom color mappings with slight opacity and very minor scroll under elevation, that with a shadow will look like a faint underline in light theme mode when it is scrolled under.
+This is a subtle effect that enhances the scrolled under separation.

-Our `AppBar` theme has minor “secret” sauce in it, which is a shape, that is just same as its default shape, but it is needed to get the scroll under effect change to animate, as it should in Material-3 design spec, but does not by default in Flutter.
-The need for this is actually a work-around to [issue #131042](https://github.com/flutter/flutter/issues/131042).
+Our `AppBar` theme has a minor “secret sauce” in it.
+A shape that is the same as its default shape.
+Why?
+Adding it is needed to get the scroll under effect change to animate.
+It should do so in Material-3 design, but does not it, by default, it is instant in Flutter.
+The need for this trick is actually a work-around to [issue #131042](https://github.com/flutter/flutter/issues/131042).
+I had incorporated the work-around for more than a year in [FlexColorScheme package](https://pub.dev/packages/flex_color_scheme).
+When the issue was later discovered by others, I added an explanation of what causes the issue and offered this as a work-around until the issue is hopefully fixed one day.

 The scroll-under color is also modified by defining a custom `surfaceTintColor` for the `AppBarTheme` so that it is a monochrome color for other than Android platforms.
 After the **Flutter 3.22** release, the `AppBar` is one of the few widgets that still use the elevation tint effect to change its color with elevation.
 Here we customize its tint color, so we do not get any primary tint on it on other platforms than Android.
 Instead, we get just a monochrome color that is a bit darker than the surface color.